bowst/bowst-boilerpl8/README.md

 ##2) Settings

 1. Configure your local site for development.
 Follow the steps starting on slide #11 in [JP's excellent Drupal 8 Theming slide presentation](https://docs.google.com/presentation/d/1u7NJGbNs55ryeOWRFyQn4oxG5frO3D8AqsSU7Dh1uv0/edit#slide=id.g1334fac1c2_0_129).
-Be sure to copy your settings.local.php file and paste in /sites, but rename to something different so it can be committed without it getting used in dev or live environments.
+After following those steps, be sure to make a copy your settings.local.php file and paste in /sites, but rename to something different so it can be committed without it getting used in dev or live environments.
 2. Add a .gitignore file in the root of your project that includes the following (unless added with Acquia, then this will auto generate for you):
 sites/site-name.dd (ONLY if this is a non-Acquia site)
 docroot/files